phil-ide/dlcounter/README.md

 # dlcounter
+**Warning: I have forked the repository to another location after losing control of this account.
+The new repo should be used instead of this one, as that is where any updates will occur: [stroggprog/dlcounter](https://github.com/stroggprog/dlcounter)**

 Download counter for DokuWiki

 If you've ever wanted a download counter for DokuWiki to count how many zip, tar, gzip or other downloadable content has been fetched from your media library, this is probably what you want.